Explore Nature, Discover Community, Excel in Sport.

 We host dozens of events on our 50+ maps every year for members and newcomers alike including our popular Spring and Fall Series on Sunday mornings, and our Summer Solstice Series in June.
 In addition, our multi-day annual Ottawa Orienteering Festival (Ottawa O-Fest), is one of the largest regular orienteering events in the country.
 Held over two days in September the Ottawa O-Fest weekend includes food, fun and games, clinics for new-comers, races for Canada's top orienteers, and everything in between.
 Periodically O-Fest is paired with a larger, Championship event, such as the North American Orienteering Championships as in 2014 in Arnprior.
 Since the first Canadian Orienteering Championships at Camp Fortune in 1968, Orienteering Ottawa has hosted the Canadian Championships several times, the most recent being in 2010 on the Carp Ridge, and in 1996 in Wakefield.

 It is very important to us that everyone have the opportunity to explore orienteering at their own pace.
 Every season we host introductory clinics for those wanting to learn about our sport.
 We also have adult intermediate and advanced skills programs for the majority of our members and a running program led by a certified track and field coach.
-For kids, we offer our Kids Running Free program for ages 8-14.
+For kids, we offer our Youth programs for kids 6 - 18 years of age.

 Our diverse membership ranges from newborns who accompany Mom and Dad in backpacks to the 80+ folks who continue to bring in national championship medals.
 Our family groups have their youngsters in our junior programs and our adventure groups work to improve their navigation skills as a team.
 Our more competitive members include numerous athletes on Orienteering Canada's National High Performance Program and Team Canada.
 In 2012 member Emily Kemp became the first North American to win a medal at the Junior World Orienteering Championships with her bronze medal run in the Long Distance in Poland.